 The Double-Fermentation Saishikomi

-When you want to find a substitute soy sauce for sushi or sashimi, the Saishikomi is the second choice beside the Tamari.
+When you want to find a substitute soy sauce for sushi, sashimi, or other vegetable dishes in Japanese cuisine, the Saishikomi is the second choice beside the Tamari.

 Saishikomi is dense in its color due to the rebrew of the previous batch of soy sauce, which is the origin of its name.